 Because “heredity” refers to our genetic makeup, it can’t be changed.
 Cigarette smoking cessation is a lifestyle change that involves behavior modification.
 Diabetes mellitus is a risk factor that can be controlled with diet, exercise, and medication.
 Altering one’s diet, exercise, and medication can correct hypertension.

 Cholesterol levels above 200 mg/dl are considered excessive.
 They require dietary restriction and perhaps medication.
 Exercise also helps reduce cholesterol levels.
 The other levels listed are all below the nationally accepted levels for cholesterol and carry a lesser risk for CAD.

-Enhancing mocardial oxygenation is always the first priority when a client exhibits signs and symptoms of cardiac compromise.
+Enhancing myocardial oxygenation is always the first priority when a client exhibits signs and symptoms of cardiac compromise.
 Without adequate oxygen, the myocardium suffers damage.
-Sublingual nitorglycerin is administered to treat acute angina, but its administration isn’t the first priority.
+Sublingual nitroglycerin is administered to treat acute angina, but its administration isn’t the first priority.
 Although educating the client and decreasing anxiety are important in care delivery, nether are priorities when a client is compromised.

 Oral medication administration is a noninvasive, medical treatment for coronary artery disease.
 Cardiac catheterization isn’t a treatment but a diagnostic tool.
 Coronary artery bypass surgery and percutaneous transluminal coronary angioplasty are invasive, surgical treatments.